MURPHY'S LAW:

 First Law of Revision:

-Information necessitating a change of design will be conveyed to the designer after - and only after - the plans are complete.
+to the designer after - and only after - the plans are complete.

 (Often called the 'Now They Tell Us' Law)